Honda CR-V Recall

 Recall Details

 Certain Honda vehicles have been recalled due to an alleged defective fuel supply pipe.
-An incorrect die may have been used by the supplier to design the end form on the fuel feed pipe.
-The end form is needed in order to secure the connection to the fuel feed hose.
-A fuel leak may result from the feed hose and the feed pipe disconnecting when the fuel lines become pressurized or even complete detachment from the vehicle.
+The supplier may have used an incorrect die to design the end form on the fuel feed pipe.
+The end form is needed to secure the connection to the fuel feed hose.
+A fuel leak may result from disconnecting the feed hose and the feed pipe when the fuel lines become pressurized or completely detached from the vehicle.
 The engine may stall if the pipe disconnects, resulting in an increased risk of an automobile accident.
-The disconnected pipe can cause a fuel leak, and in more serious cases, cause a fire in the presence of an ignition source.
+The disconnected pipe can cause a fuel leak and, more seriously, cause a fire in the presence of an ignition source.
 Unfortunately, both scenarios may increase the risk of injury to vehicle occupants.

 Which Vehicles?

-Approximately 24,127 Honda vehicles in the United States today are affected by the recall.
+The recall affects approximately 24,127 Honda vehicles in the United States today.
 The recall affects the following:

 • 2017 CR-V 2WD and AWD